Displacement & Humanitarian Intervention Short Course

 Founding Director of the Centre for Minorities Research, Senior Lecturer in Social Anthropology

-Mr Stephen Gethins
+Prof Stephen Gethins

-Professor of Practice in International Relations
+Professor of Practice in the School of International Relations

 Prof Caroline Humfress